DHRUV-014/Power_consumption_analyer_model/README.md

 - **Peer group comparison matters** — MAC004488 would not stand out globally, but within the Heavy Users cluster its peak ratio of 42.7 is dramatically unusual
 - The unsupervised approach discovered a natural split between normal and heavy users without any predefined labels

----

-## What's next

-- [ ] FastAPI backend to serve predictions on new household data
-- [ ] React frontend with CSV upload and anomaly report
-- [ ] Deployment on Railway / Render
-- [ ] Add more blocks (15–20) for more robust clustering
-- [ ] Experiment with Gaussian Mixture Models for soft cluster assignments

----

 ## License